Guide for Author

 For Original Articles and Short Reports, the main body of the article should be divided into the following sections: Background, Methods, Results, Discussion, Conclusions, Conflicts of interest, Acknowledgments, and References.

-For Review Articles and Letters to the Editor, use a free format with clear headings and structure.
+For Review Articles, Letters to the Editor, and Seminars, use a free format with clear headings and structure.

 For Study Protocols, the main body of the article should be divided into the following sections: Introduction, Methods, and Discussion.
 Other headings may be added as appropriate.